jmacdonald2010/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 18: February 22, 2021

+**Today's Progress**: Figured out text wrapping in the shopping list app.
+Added the start to a recently added items list to the add item screen.
+Needs formatting.

+**Thoughts**: I could have considered yesterday to be day 18, but I didn't actually spend any time working on my coding projects or courses.
+Intead, I got my Big Sur boot drive working.
+After that, I attempted to install Ubuntu on a different drive in my computer.
+It runs very smoothly, and I was impressed to see that my trackpad (Apple Magic Trackpad 2) had native support.
+However, although the OS installed to the correct drive, Ubuntu placed the Clover bootloader on the same EFI partition as my High Sierra drive (the one I use for pretty much everything, coding, music, work, etc.).
+Getting High Sierra to boot again was not easy; I tried removing the Ubuntu bootloader, blacklisting it in the BIOS, deleting the old Clover bootloader, installing a new one, and booting from a USB drive, none of which worked.
+In the end, I just ended up installing Opencore to boot my High Sierra drive, and it worked.
+I could consider that coding if I really wanted to (and it was a valuable, yet stressful experience).
+I'm not recording it as a day of coding but treating it like I didn't miss the day given the intensive problem solving I had to do.
+In other news, I will be starting the final projects for the python data analysis course on freeCodeCamp soon, and am nearing completion of my shopping list app.

+**Links to work:** Shopping List: https://github.com/jmacdonald2010/shopping-list/tree/in-progress

 ### Day 17: February 20, 2021

 **Today's Progress**: Not a ton of work done in terms of time but got some important features implemented.
 Added a select store dropdown in the settings to filter the shopping list by store.
 Since this was a significant feature to add and things are in what I would consider a usable state, I made another merge to the main branch.